VILLASframework/documentation/node/labs/Lab14.md

 One of the important uses of the VILLASnode toolbox is the comparison of a list of files.

-The following command can be used to compare a list of files:
+The following command can be used to compare the files:

 ```
 $ villas-test-cmp [OPTIONS] FILE1 FILE2 ...
 FILEn